Vienna General Hospital

-The Vienna General Hospital (Allgemeines Krankenhaus der Stadt Wien), usually abbreviated to AKH, is the general hospital of the city of Vienna, Austria.
+The Vienna General Hospital (Allgemeines Krankenhaus der Stadt Wien), usually abbreviated to AKH, is the general hospital in Vienna, Austria.
 It is also the city's university hospital, and the site of the Medical University of Vienna.
 It is Europe's fifth largest hospital, both by number of employees and bed capacity.

 History

 Old AKH

 The origins of Vienna General Hospital go back to Dr. Johann Franckh, who donated properties in 1686, after the end of the second Siege of Vienna, at the corridor Schaffernack for the establishment of a military hospital.
 However, since money was lacking for the establishment of the buildings, the disabled veterans were quartered, including families, in the Kontumazhof (epidemic hospital), already in existence.
 In 1693, Emperor Leopold I arranged the establishment of the large hospital.
 In 1697, the first ward was finished, into which 1,042 persons were quartered.